CodeOnRye/codeonrye.github.io/content/about/index.md

 ## About Me

 Hey!
-Welcome to my space in the digital world.
+Welcome to my little corner of the internet.
 I am a technology enthusiast with a focus on cybersecurity.
-This website is my creative outlet, a project that blends my technical curiosities and my enjoyment for creativity.

-My journey has always been fueled by a desire to understand, breakdown, and create.
-This site will hopefully serve as a middle ground, allowing me to explore and refine my writing skills while managing a platform for visitors to engage and explore.

-You can expect to (hopefully) find a diverse array of content.
-While I have yet to plan a definitive course for this website, my aim is to cover a range of topics.
-You'll likely encounter thoughts on cybersecurity, updates on projects I'm involved in, or even reflections on books that have impacted my thinking.
+This website is my creative outlet where I try to write on a somewhat regular basis.
+The content will be a bit varied, but you will generally find topics related to my interests or current events.

+I hope that the content does spark some thoughts on topics you either don't know much about, or provides a different perspective from your own.

-If you're interested in connecting or discussing any of the content, please don't hesitate to reach out.
+In all honesty I don't have much of a plan for this site at the moment.
+I just want to try to have a little spot all my own.
+If you are interested in connecting or discussing anything, please don't hesitate to reach out!

 Enjoy your stay!

+{{< alert "circle-info" >}}
-Note: All information on this website is of my own opinion and not of any affiliation.
+**Note:** All information on this website is of my own opinion and not of any affiliation.
+{{< /alert >}}